sgichohi/PredText/README.md

 getMsg(p1, p2): p1, p2 are string which represents persons' name. return value should be a list of lists of strings, in which every list of strings represent one email and every string represent a word.
 All words should be in lower cases.

-getNameList(): return value is a list of strings.
+getSender(): return value is a list of strings.
 Every string represents a person's name.

+getReceiver(sender): return value is a list of strings.
+Every string represents a person's name to whom sender has sent emails.

 getWordList(): return value is a list of strings.
 Every string represents a word appear in Enron data.
 All words should be in lower cases.